crflorida/Client-Server/README.md

 # Client-Server
+Java provides support for networking.
+This is an important feature for developing applications that can communicate over a network.
+The traditional client-server environments require networking capabilities for both client (user of services) and servers (provider of services).
+The chapter presents the networking concepts by introducing the concept of sockets.
+The chapter explains the use of addresses, protocols, and ports.
+Addresses are unique for each computer.
+A protocol is a standard for communicating.
+A port can be thought of as a logical address.
+Ports provide a means for multiple network applications to run simultaneously on the same computer.
 An application that uses a socket connection to allow a client to specify a file name of a text file and have the server send the contents of the file or indicate the file does not exist.
+The server must contain a text based password file username & password.
+The client must pass a valid username and password to establish a connection with the Server